Guillaumecoi/Markdown-Use-Case-Manager/README.md

 ### Flexible Workflow
 - **Interactive mode** - Guided workflows with smart suggestions and auto-completion
 - **Script mode** - Automation-friendly for CI/CD pipelines
+- **Field management** - Add, list, and remove preconditions, postconditions, and use case references
 - **Both modes available** - Choose based on your context

 ### Professional Documentation